 With astigmatism, what you see is blurry or distorted because the deviated shape prevents light rays from meeting at a common focus.
 So what you see is out of focus.

-There are a few types of astigmatism and it is estimated that about a third of the population has some degree astigmatism.1
+There are a few types of astigmatism and it is estimated that about a third of the population has some degree of astigmatism.1

 Sometimes you can get away without using eyewear because your eye muscles compensate for the distortion.
 I managed to do this for many years…no longer.